 In the past, conference rooms had two relatively static and specific use cases: impressing visitors and holding large staff meetings.

-The standard conference room layout was a large, likely square table surrounded by chairs; a whiteboard hung on a wall, perhaps, and a bulky television sat in a corner.
+The standard conference room design was a large, likely square table surrounded by chairs; a whiteboard hung on a wall, perhaps, and a bulky television sat in a corner.

 Now, however, conference rooms must be more space-efficient, flexible, and technologically adept to fit into a global workplace in which physical barriers have been collapsed by the internet, resulting in more time spent in meetings than ever before.